DeGefen/BigData/content/Questions/Questions.md

 - C) Indexes
 - D) Graphs
 ?
-- Amswer: B) Object Storage
+- Answer: B) Object Storage
 Explanation: Data lakes use object storage (like Amazon S3) to store raw, unprocessed data in its native format.
 See: [[Data Lake]]
 <!--SR:!2025-07-28,1,162-->